LEAN-96/K-Means-Clustering/README.md

 ## 1. Project Overview

-This project implements **K-Means Clustering**, an unsupervised machine learning algorithm, to solve a clustering problem.
-The main objective is to group data points into distinct clusters based on their similarities.
+This project demonstrates how **K-Means Clustering**, a popular machine learning algorithm, can be applied to categorize universities in the United States into meaningful groups based on various features (e.g., number of applications received, accepted students, enrollment rates, etc.).
+By clustering universities, we can help users identify similarities between institutions, such as whether a university is public or private, or how selective it is in its admissions process.

  The notebook walks through the entire process, from loading and preprocessing the dataset to building, training, and evaluating the K-Means model.
 By running this notebook, users will gain insights into how K-Means works, how to preprocess data for clustering, and how to evaluate the quality of the resulting clusters using various metrics and visualizations.

 ### Dataset

-The dataset used in this project is a synthetic dataset generated specifically for demonstrating K-Means clustering.
-It contains multiple features (dimensions) that describe different data points, which are then clustered into groups based on their proximity in feature space.
-Before applying the K-Means algorithm, the data undergoes preprocessing steps such as scaling to ensure that all features contribute equally to the clustering process.
+The dataset used in this project comes from a public educational database that contains data on various U.S. colleges and universities.

 ### Machine Learning Methods

-- **K-Means Clustering**: This is an unsupervised learning algorithm used to partition data into \(k\) clusters.
-Each cluster is defined by its centroid, and data points are assigned to the nearest centroid.
-The algorithm iteratively adjusts centroids until convergence is achieved.
+- **K-Means Clustering**: K-Means is an unsupervised machine learning algorithm that divides data into **K clusters**.
+The goal is to partition the universities into groups where universities within the same group are more similar to each other than to universities in other groups.

-- **Elbow Method**: This method is used to determine the optimal number of clusters by plotting the sum of squared distances from each point to its assigned cluster center and looking for an "elbow" point where adding more clusters does not significantly improve the fit.
+ The algorithm starts by randomly selecting **K** initial cluster centers (centroids).
+- Each data point (university) is assigned to the nearest centroid based on a distance metric (usually Euclidean distance).
+- The centroids are updated iteratively until the clusters stabilize, meaning universities no longer change groups.

 ### Notebook Overview